- Status: Full-time, Exempt

 - Execute on program and budget goals excellently, on time, and in accordance with expectations set with partners and program team leadership

-- Provide ongoing support, coaching and feedback to the training team as they deliver trainings, to foster their learning and growth
+- Provide ongoing support, coaching and feedback to the training team as they deliver Oversee participant communications including application process, reminder emails and sharing of resources post-training

 - Directly deliver trainings and facilitate meetings and coaching sessions, as needed